-Savaria designs and manufactures its accessibility products and elevators at its manufacturing facility in Brampton, Ontario.
+Savaria designs and manufactures its accessibility products and elevators at its manufacturing facility in Brampton (Ontario).
 Product testing is conducted at the same facility.
-When parts are received, they are compared to the original design criteria.
-Samples are selected from each newly received shipment and are submitted to rigorous tests.
+When parts are received, they are compared to the original design.
+Samples are selected from each received shipment and are submitted to rigorous testing.
 Once the samples have successfully passed all quality control tests, the product is sub-assembled.
 Other components are then painted, followed by the assembly of the electric/electronic components.
-Quality control, inspection, and examination are performed by non-assembly employees who specialize in the quality control process.
+Quality control, inspection, and examination are performed by non-assembly employees who specialize in quality control.